Mausoleum of Shajar al-Durr: Restorations

 Renovations and research continue on the complex.
 In 1902 and 1927–1930, the Comité de Conservation des Monuments de l’art Arabe conducted preservation on the mausoleum by recovering its exterior surfaces and removing crumbled fabric.
 Again in 1990–2006, the Ministry of State for Antiquities preserved its appearance by adding another stucco finish layer to the building.
 Finally, during the building's 4th restoration headed by Athar Lina and overseen by May al-Ibrashy in 2015 and 2016, restoration efforts uncovered the presence of wall paintings in the transition zone of the mausoleum.
 These paintings, dated to the same year as the dome's construction in 1251, contained motifs of greenish-blue lotus buds and swirling arabesque in poly-lobed panels.

+Al-Ibrashy described the complex as being in a “poor state of preservation” before her team's conservation effort.
+The mausoleum's interior walls and dome had been covered with cement during recent restoration efforts.
+Alkaline groundwater had consequently permeated the structure, resulting in water damage and efflorescence.
+This prompted a meticulous and time-consuming effort to remove most of the concrete with scalpels to avoid further damage to the underlying materials.
+The restoration team then restored the mausoleum's damaged mortar and stucco elements.